 Encourage our region to contribute to Internet innovation and evolution.

-Internet and technologies for social inclusion, strengthening democracy and the exercise of rights and freedoms.
+Internet for social inclusion.
 Initiatives related to freedom of expression, freedom of association, privacy, security, consumer’s rights, new forms of intellectual property in the digital environment, and a wider range of issues related to Internet and human rights.
 This category seeks to promote participation through the use of ICT and covers three sub-areas:

 Social inclusion and democratization of access and the use of ICT.